iadityatharu/Learn-PostgreSQL/intro.md

 the WHERE clause to filter records that match the pattern, where % represents any sequence of characters,
 and _ represents a single character.

 ## some useful operators in postgreSQL.
+It is also example of WHERE clause
 1. IN operator:
 It is used to specify multiple values in a WHERE or FROM clause.
 example: